oswaldobapvicjr/performetrics/README.md

 ## Configuration

-**Performetrics** does not only collect useful metrics.
+**Performetrics** does not only collect valuable metrics.
 A comprehensive set of features was carefully designed to optimize data collection and present the results in different styles requiring a minimum of code.

 ### Conversion Modes